MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/production-control/production-floor-execution-styles.md

 + Each combo box should be nested inside a form group.
 + The group name should start with **Combobox**.
-+ Inside the group, the first control should be an **AxFormStringControl** control which will be used as the display of the current value as well as the box where the user can type the required value.
++ Inside the group, the first control should be an **AxFormStringControl** control.
+This control will be used as the display of the current value, and it will be where the user enters the required value.
 + The second control should be a **CommonButton** control.
 The name should start with **ClearButton**.
 The element must contain code using the **enable** property to show or hide the button.
 For example, to show or hide the **Clear** button when the user is typing information into the input field, the following code should be used:

     ```xpp